ArtistSaihaan/ArrayRPG-Beta-Godot/README.md

 Custom Weapon: Only weapon in beta is fist which has damage of 10 hearts.
 You could change the model, properties etc.
 Shop
 Better GUI

+Just an update: The Tutorial Video will be uploaded after some hours, :)